filipre/formal-verification-rl/literature-rene.md

     - "Safety Verification of Deep Neural Networks" Marta Kwiatkowska | CAV 2017
     - 1h
     - **reference to Autonoumous driving**
+    - references to SMT (Z3)
+    - verification for a **given** image and a **given** network.
+Then show "most" extreme picture that makes it fail or not
+    - unclear which neighborhood to choose from (they focused on "natural" pertubations?)
     - https://www.youtube.com/channel/UCe3M4Hc2hCeNGk54Dcbrbpw **<-- very nice**

 - https://nfulton.org/papers/aaai18.pdf